prabinpebam/figma-liquid-glass/README.md

    - Moving, resizing, or changing the corner radius of the element on the Figma canvas will also trigger an automatic refresh of the background effect.

 3. **Batch Update Mode**
-   - Click the "Update All" button to refresh every Liquid Glass element on the current page.
+   - Click the "Update all" button to refresh every Liquid Glass element on the current page.
+   - When any elements are selected (single or multiple), the button changes to "Update selection" and will update all Liquid Glass elements found within the selection (including nested ones).
    - The plugin will cycle through each element, bring it into view to capture the background, and apply the updated effect.
    - The process can be interrupted by interacting with the Figma canvas.